Colony of Jamaica: Early English colonisation

 England gained formal possession of Jamaica from Spain in 1670 through the Treaty of Madrid.
 Removing the pressing need for constant defence against Spanish attack, this change served as an incentive to planting.
 For years, however, the planter-dominated Jamaica House of Assembly was in continual conflict with the various governors and the Stuart kings; there were also contentious factions within the assembly itself.
 For much of the 1670s and 1680s, Charles II and James II and the assembly feuded over such matters as the purchase of slaves from ships not run by the royal English trading company.

-The last Stuart governor, the Duke of Albemarle, who was more interested in treasure hunting than in planting, turned the planter oligarchy out of office.
+In 1687, James II appointed the Duke of Albemarle as Governor, who pursued a policy of excluding the planter oligarchy from state offices.
 After the duke's death in 1688, the planters, who had fled Jamaica to London, succeeded in lobbying James II to order a return to the pre-Albemarle political arrangement and the revolution that brought William III and Mary to the throne in 1689 confirmed the local control of Jamaican planters belonging to the Assembly.

 This settlement also improved the supply of slaves and resulted in more protection, including military support, for the planters against foreign competition.
 This was of particular importance during the Anglo-French War in the Caribbean from 1689 to 1713.
 However, even though the Spaniards no longer threatened Jamaica, the early English settlers had to ward off attacks from the French.
 In 1694, Jean-Baptiste du Casse led a force of three warships and 29 transport ships that landed at Port Morant in eastern Jamaica, where they burnt plantations, destroyed over 50 sugar-works, kidnapped hundreds of slaves, and killed and tortured many white colonists.
 Du Casse then sailed down the southern coast, eventually landing at Carlisle Bay, with the object of marching on to Spanish Town.
 However, a militia company of planters and their slaves defeated du Casse, who then destroyed Carlisle Bay, and withdrew to St Domingue.